 – 18 September 2020 / 17:00 – 18:30

 Women in focus!

-We are proud to announce our first Sources 2 Script Development Workshop in Luxembourg, realised with the support of Film Fund Luxembourg.
+We are proud to announce our first ONLINE Sources 2 Script Development Workshop!
+Following the success of our edition in Luxembourg three years ago, we are grateful for realising another workshop with the support of Film Fund Luxembourg and Creative Europe MEDIA.

-Participants, mentors and guest lecturers will be nationals from seventeen countries: Albania, Argentina, Austria, Croatia, Czech Republic, Ethiopia, France, Denmark, Germany, Iceland, Ireland, Latvia, Luxembourg, Serbia, Spain, Switzerland and the United Kingdom.
+Participants, mentors and guest lecturers will be nationals from twenty-four countries: Argentina, Australia, Austria, Belgium, Estonia, France, Germany, Iran, Ireland, Italy, Latvia, Luxembourg, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, UK, US.

-Fifteen feature film and creative documentary projects have been selected for participation.
-During the seven-day session writers, directors and producers will develop their feature film projects and receive professional training.
-Participants will work in three groups led by Miguel Machalski (France/Argentina), Eric Collins (France) and Michael Seeber (Austria).
-The workshop will be followed by a coached three-month re-writing period and a follow-up session.
+Twenty feature film and creative documentary projects were selected for participation.
+During the three-month online process writers, directors and producers will develop their film projects and receive professional training.

 Women in focus!
 Projects featuring women’s stories, female perspectives, powerful female characters are prevailing in this workshop.
 Our mentors will be Karol Griffiths (UK/US), Eric Collins (France), Gualberto Ferrari (France/Argentina) and Miguel Machalski (Spain/Argentina).

 Cordula Kablitz-Post – Sources of Inspiration